 An exhibition of Hungary's amphibians and reptiles in terrariums on the groundfloor

 Next to the terrariums' scenes you will find a huge satellite map of Lake Tisza so as to show you around the region and locate towns and villages.
 The map is partly made of glass - you have the choice to observe the giant aquarium and the fishes moving around from above.
 It's really funny!

 Play interesting games, find information on screens about the importance of nature protection and ecology or discover the smallest creatures of nature and secrets of miniature world in small aquariums

 In this playroom most of the information and games are available also in English

-The conference room of the Ecocentre on the first floor seats 120 guests.
+The conference room of the Ecocentre on the first floor seats up to 120 guests.
 It is a suitable venue for conferences, seminars, lectures and any kind of meetings or cultural programmes with a special atmosphere.
 Professional audiovisual technics and equipments are available to ensure success of any social event held in these premises.
-In the closeness of the big Conference Hall a smaller room is also available with 10 to 12 seats for committee meetings

 The spacious lookout terrace located in the tower of the main building on the 7th level (can be accessed by elevator) offers breath-taking view of the town of Poroszló and the surrounding landscape: with Lake Tisza in one direction, while the mountain range of the Bükk and the Mátra Hills are visible in the other direction.
 Those with more adventurous spirit can reach the terrace tower on foot, and learn about the history of how the Ecocentre was built, while viewing the photos exhibited in the stairwell.
 In the tower, there is an overview map providing information on the distances - measured as the crow flies - of several wold-famous places from Poroszló, displayed in neat little boards